msuzer/GaseraWebUI/README.md

 ### Option 2: Offline Installation (Pre-packaged Files)

-If your device has no internet access, you can copy the `install/` folder to the target device manually:
+If your device has no internet access, copy the `GaseraWebUI` folder to the target device manually, then:

 ```bash
 cd install